deepzec/Grok-backdoor/README.md

 # Grok-backdoor

-Grok-backdoor is a simple python based backdoor, it uses Ngrok tunnel for the communication.
+Grok-backdoor is a simple python based backdoor, it uses Ngrok tunnel for the C&C communication.
 Ngrok-backdoor can generate Windows, Linux and Mac binaries using Pyinstaller.

 ## How it works:

-Ngrok exposes local servers behind NATs and firewalls to the public internet over secure tunnels.
+Ngrok exposes local servers behind NATs and firewalls to the public internet over a secure tunnel.

 ![alt text](https://github.com/deepzec/Grok-backdoor/blob/master/screenshots/ngrok.jpg "Create backdoor binary")

-Ngrok connect our malware local listerner port to ngrok cloud service which accepts traffic on a public address and relays that traffic through to the ngrok process(our listner) running on your machine and then on to the local address you specified.
+Ngrok establishes a tunnel between malware local listerner port and ngrok server public IP over a unique port number.
+Attacker can connect Ngrok public IP and unique port to intract with internal malware listerner.